awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  When you associate additional endpoints with a proxy, RDS Proxy automatically determines which DB instances in your cluster to use for each endpoint\.
 You can't choose specific instances the way that you can with Aurora custom endpoints\.

- To use cross\-VPC capability with RDS Proxy, all the VPCs must be owned by the same AWS account\.

  Reader endpoints aren't available for Aurora multi\-writer clusters\.